-If you live in MD Estate planning can be a complex process,but you can make it easier with the support of capable, experienced professionals.
-The estate planning aspect of our retirement planning services .
-We are able to illustrate a customized estate planning solution that is based on the data that we collect in the financial plan questionnaire.
+If you live in MD or GA Estate planning can be a complex process, but you can make it easier with the support of capable, experienced professionals.
+Through the estate planning aspect of our retirement planning services, we are able to illustrate a customized estate planning solution that is based on the data that we collect in the financial plan questionnaire.

 We will recommend an attorney or law firm that specializes in estate planning to assist with drafting the following documents: